 |• Two-step (safer) login||• No price alerts|

-Passfolio has just recently unveiled its inhouse-built web trading platform.
+Passfolio has a new inhouse-built web trading platform.

 The web trading platform is available in only a few languages: English, Chinese, Hindi, Portuguese, Spanish.